Surviving A Thunderstorm: What’s The Safest Clothing And Body Posture To Survive A Lightning Strike?

 Clothing

-Before I go into the details of surviving a lightning strike based no wearing the right garment or taking the right protective pose, let’s take a small test.
-Assuming that you’re caught in a big open field in the middle of a violent thunderstorm, which of the following garments do you think is more likely to keep you safe?
-Your options are:
+Before discussing the details of surviving a lightning strike by wearing the right garment or taking the right protective pose, let’s start with a small test.

 a.
 A raincoat